 Let’s do a recap of the existing Windows imaging process.
-Windows imaging is a complicated process for most of the organizations.
-Following are the high-level steps which need to follow for Windows imaging process for a global organization.
+Windows imaging is a complicated process for most organizations.
+Following are the high-level steps that need to follow for the Windows imaging process for a global organization.

 - Define an approved list or catalog of supported devices.